 Treatment for anal stenosis can take various forms.
 One option is dilation of the stenosis by a medical professional.
 Another option is self-dilation, which an individual can do him- or herself at home in accordance with a physician’s directions.
 Surgically, anal stenosis can be addressed through a procedure called an anoplasty.
 An anoplasty is a form of reconstructive surgery in which the anal canal is restored to fully functioning condition.

 The physicians at Tampa General Hospital’s Endoscopy Center are skilled at diagnosing and treating a wide range of gastroenterological problems.
 Whether it’s identifying symptoms of anal stenosis or providing treatment for a condition affecting the esophagus, stomach, liver, pancreas, or small intestine, our team of specialists provides advanced patient care.
-TGH, a not-for-profit teaching hospital, has been named by U.S. News & World Report as one of the Best Hospitals in the nation for Gastroenterology & GI Surgery in 2020-21, earning the #24 spot on the list.
-Plus, we are the highest-ranked hospital in Florida for the same specialty.
+Tampa General Hospital is recognized by U.S. News & World Report as one of the nation's best hospitals and highest ranked in Florida for Gastroenterology & GI Surgery.

 To find a gastroenterologist, use our Physician Finder or call 1-800-833-3627.